 - other behaviors which are contrary to the spirit of learning and/or violate the trust between the teacher and learner.

-- Students may report any concerns of mistreatment to the Associate Dean for Student Affairs.
+- The Associate Dean for Student Affairs: Students may report any concerns of mistreatment to the Associate Dean for Student Affairs.

-- Professionalism Note: The Professionalism note on the SOM website (https://cbase.som.sunysb.edu/cbase2/public/comments/index.cfm) allows any student/staff member/trainee/faculty to anonymously or otherwise report potential concerns regarding the learning environment.
+- Professionalism Note: The Professionalism Note on the SOM website (https://cbase.som.sunysb.edu/cbase2/public/comments/index.cfm) allows any student/staff member/trainee/faculty to anonymously report potential concerns regarding the learning environment.
 Such reports will be reviewed by the Associate Dean for Student Affairs for appropriate further action.

-- Mistreatment Note: This note, in Cbase2 (https://cbase.som.sunysb.edu/cbase2), allows students to report confidentially or anonymously any mistreatment they have experienced or witnessed during their education at Stony Brook.
-Being available 24/7, students may choose to report events at the time or any time later, so that they can do so without any fear of retribution.
-These reports are sent to the Associate Dean for Student Affairs for review and report to the Committee on Student Affairs.
+- Mistreatment Note: This note, in CBase (https://cbase.som.sunysb.edu/cbase2), allows students to confidentially or anonymously report any mistreatment they have experienced or witnessed during their education at Stony Brook.
+Available 24/7, students may report events at the time they occur or any time later, so that they can do so without fear of retribution.
+These reports are sent to the Associate Dean for Student Affairs for review.
+Based on the review of the situation in conjunction with the student, the Associate Dean for Student Affairs may issue a report to the Committee on Student Affairs.

-- End of Course Evaluation form on Cbase: This form completed by all students at the end of each course or clerkship allows aggregate assessment of the prevalence of mistreatment and learning environment concerns anonymously.
+- End of Course Evaluation Form in CBase: This form, completed by all students at the end of each course or clerkship, allows aggregate assessment of the prevalence of mistreatment and learning environment concerns anonymously.
 It also allows any student to report a mistreatment incident during that course/ clerkship confidentially to the Associate Dean for Student Affairs.

 The fundamental rules of academic integrity are of prime importance and breaches are taken seriously.